eclipse-openj9/openj9-docs/docs/tool_jmap.md

   8            396           6336    [Ljava.lang.Object;
 ```

 :fontawesome-solid-exclamation-triangle:{: .warn aria-hidden="true"} **Restrictions:** This tool is not supported and is subject to change or removal in future releases.
-Although similar in usage and output to the HotSpot tool of the same name, this tool is a different implementation that is specific to OpenJ9.
+Although similar in usage and output to the HotSpot tool of the same name, this tool is a different implementation that is specific to Eclipse OpenJ9&trade;.

 The following tool limitations apply: